 Wanting to have a perfect holiday break in 2020, then the Turkey City and Beach Express is your best option.

-Spend 4 days in Istanbul where we have included a morning tour to its most famous sites.
+Spend 4 days in Istanbul where we have included a full-day tour to its most famous sites.
 Visit the St Sophia Museum, the famous Blue Mosque, Hippodrome and Grand Bazaar.
 There are many more sites to be seen, and let's not forget the lesser-known landmarks but equally beautiful and interesting.
+You will also spend a day on Princess Island.
 Dive into Istanbul's famous food landscape.
 Taste Eastern and Western dishes and leave some space for a delicious dessert.

 At a glance